kappnav/design/kind-action-mapping.md

 The KindActionMapping CRD defines which config maps contain the action definitions for which resource kinds.
 The mappings are based on the following resource fields:

-- group is the group portion of the resource's apiVersion field (i.e. group/version)
+- apiVersion is the group/version identifier of the resource.
+Note Kubernetes resources with no group value (e.g. Service) specify apiVersion as version only.
+E.g. apiVersion: v1.
+In that case
 - kind is the resource's kind field
 - subkind is the resource's metadata.annotations.kappnav.subkind annotation.
 See [annotations](https://github.com/kappnav/design/blob/master/annotations.md) for more details.
 - name is the resource's metadata.name field